HarrisonWelch/JavaMasterclass/Section9InterfacesInnerAndAbstractClasses/Lec123Interfaces.md

 * You MUST implement all methods
   * if one is not ned
 * IntelliJ can do some of this for you
+* Naming structure for interfaces is to have a leading "I" in front of the interface's name
+  * Example "ITelephone"

 ## Code
 Main.java